-To use the library, go to Sketch \rightarrow Include Library then click on "Servo".
+To add the library to your program, please click the "Sketch" drop-down menu at the top of the page.
+Go to "Include Library" and then choose "Servo".
 After you click on the library, it will add a line of code that should look like this: "#include <Servo.h>".
 This line of code tells the computer to include the Servo library in our project.